Floflis/Floflis-DNA/README.md

 Just download a new version, or pull with git.
 Then, re-run the above command.
 It can also be updated if Dat protocol is installed.

+## To do
+* saved commands
+* themes
+* list the biggest programs/packages
+* remove bloatware
+* script to remove proprietary blobs from kernel